 Lost & Found:

-The following report was prepared and submitted by the Wyandot County Humane Society on, April 24, 2017 and is correct as of that date:
+The following report was prepared and submitted by the Wyandot County Humane Society on February 26, 2024, and is correct as of that date:

 Pets reported as missing since the last report that have not been found include:

-Animals in stray since the last report that are still at the shelter include:
+Animals in stray since the last report that are still at the shelter including:

 No animals were reported as found to the Humane Society.